rishita2605/Search-Movie-Location/README.md

 3. To use loaders for processes that takes more time.
 4. To have a light theme along with the dark theme.

+## To run this project locally
+- Clone the repo
+- Install the required packages by running `npm install`
+- Finally do `npm start`